Friday, October 11, 2024

 Gay pride was on display and palpable in the air as I arrived at Chateau Ste.
 Michelle Winery in the Washington rain for an evening with Indigo Girls and Amos Lee, their opener.
 As I stepped off the shuttle bus, the skies cleared, and arching over the stage was a vivid double rainbow, a sure harbinger for the night ahead.

 Amos Lee set the stage, yes pun intended, with an inspired set in which he channeled the soulful ancestry of Otis Redding and Bill Withers along with being right in step with his contemporary Leon Bridges.
-When Amos left the stage, I did not know that he would be appearing again to bookend the show with a rousing “Closer to Fine” sing-along, including Brandi Carlile, a surprise guest.
+When Amos left the stage, I did not know he would be appearing again to bookend the show with a rousing “Closer to Fine” sing-along, including a surprise guest, Brandi Carlile.

 A few songs later, though, the crowd went into the biggest uproar of the night when the Indigo Girls called, “on the resting soul of Galileo/ king of night vision/ King of insight” from their 1992 Rites of Passage album with its hit song, “Galileo.”
 It was certainly a crowd pleaser, and the Indigo Girls kept the momentum going when they called Amos Lee and Brandi Carlile back on stage to finish the evening with an inspired “Closer to Fine,” the song that put them on the map of stardom back in 1989 as it primarily speaks of the search for meaning in life which so many of their songs do.